yuezhuangshi/statistics-gatherer-plugin/README.md

 To install:

-1. copy the resulting ./target/statistics-notification.hpi file to the $JENKINS_HOME/plugins directory.
+1. copy the resulting ./target/statistics-gatherer.hpi file to the $JENKINS_HOME/plugins directory.
 Don't forget to restart Jenkins afterwards.

 2. or use the plugin management console (http://example.com:8080/pluginManager/advanced) to upload the hpi file.
-You have to restart Jenkins in order to find the pluing in the installed plugins list.
+You have to restart Jenkins in order to find the plugin in the installed plugins list.

 Plugin releases